JPMorgan's Dimon says he regrets China Communist Party comment | Business

 JPMorgan's Dimon says he regrets China Communist Party comment

-JPMorgan Chase Chief Executive Jamie Dimon said on Wednesday he regretted his remarks that the Wall Street bank would last longer than China's Communist Party, moving quickly to avoid any longer-term fall out.
+JPMorgan Chase Chief Executive Jamie Dimon said on Wednesday he regretted his remarks that the Wall Street bank would last longer than China's Communist Party, moving quickly to avoid any longer-term fallout.
 Dimon's comments had risked jeopardizing JPMorgan's growth ambitions in China where it won regulatory approval in August to become the first full foreign owner of a securities brokerage in the country.
-Academics said his quick apology would have been made to ensure no serious damage was done.
+China experts in the United States said his quick apology should ensure no serious damage was done.

 Speaking at a Boston College series of CEO interviews on Tuesday, Dimon said: "I made a joke the other day that the Communist Party is celebrating its 100th year - so is JPMorgan.
 I'd make a bet that we last longer."
 "I can't say that in China.
 They are probably listening anyway," he added.

-Beijing's approval for JPMorgan to take full ownership of its securities business had been seen as a milestone in the opening up of China's capital markets after years of gradual moves and pressure from Washington.
+Beijing's approval for JPMorgan to take full ownership of its securities business was a milestone in the opening up of China's capital markets after years of gradual moves and pressure from Washington.
 Beijing sees the involvement of foreign banks as important for China's domestic financial development, academics say.
 However, they add, Western companies doing business in China still need to tread carefully.

 Swiss bank UBS ran into trouble in 2019, after a remark by one of its senior economists about food inflation and swine fever was interpreted as a racist slur.
 He was suspended for three months and UBS lost a plum role on a bond deal for a state-backed client.
 Earlier this year, Swedish fashion giant H&M's and U.S.-based Nike Inc faced a backlash from Chinese state media and ecommerce platforms after expressing concern about allegations forced labour had been used to produce cotton in Xinjiang.